learnbin.net nav logo

 Going deeper, protons and neutrons are rearranged and make long cylinders or sheets of nuclei.
 At the core of the neutron star, the pressure is so extreme and the enormous nuclei are formed with millions and trillionths of protons and neutrons.

-This sheet or cylinder structure of nuclei are arranged like spaghetti or lasagna, so physicist called it nuclear pasta.
+This sheet or cylinder structure of nuclei is arranged like spaghetti or lasagna, so physicists called it nuclear pasta.
 Nuclear pasta is so dense, and it is denser than atomic nuclei.
 And basically unbreakable.
 Which might be the hardest thing in the universe.

 The composition of the inner core of the neutron star is still a mystery, but scientists predict the nuclear pasta will become a sea of quarks due to the enormous pressure from the outer layers.
 This sea of quarks is called quark-gluon plasma.
 Some of the quarks may form strange quarks which have extreme properties.
 If strange matter exists, it can be the most dangerous stuff in the universe.